OvermindDL1/elixir_effects/README.md

 ## How?

 This (ab)uses the process dictionary to be able to relatively efficiently emulate effects.
 Individual effects are of course able to implement their effects however they wish, whether via another process, by accessing a database, or whatever other means they deem useful.

+A lot of the traditionally 'good' examples for effects are not really useful on the BEAM as the BEAM has such functionality built in, but could even duplicate the Actor system in effects if wanted.

 ## Monads?